Mascarpone-Strawberry Shortcake

 Mix everything until you get the consistency of a cream that should keep its shape.
 Keep it in the fridge until you need to use it.

-You will also need 750 g fresh strawberries: 500 g cut in smaller pieces for cream and 250 g cut in halves for top.
+You will also need 750 g fresh strawberries: 500 g cut into smaller pieces for the cream and 250 g cut in halves for the top.

 Syrup: